Frosty77777/web2assign2/README.md

 ## 🧪 Testing the API

-You can test the API endpoints using:
+I can test the API endpoints using:

 1. **Browser**: Navigate to the URLs directly
 2. **cURL**: Use command-line tool